The U.K. Bible Students Website

 Not only the living will benefit in the Millennium and have an opportunity for the earthly salvation.
 St. Paul speaks of "God our Saviour, whose will it is that all men should find salvation and come to know the truth."
 Those who died without this knowledge must therefore be awakened from the dead if they are to get it.

-dead in their graves shall hear the voice of Godís son, and shall rise
+coming when the dead in their graves shall hear the voice of Godís son,

-immense, but abundant Bible testimony can be found as to Godís plan to
+the dead are immense, but abundant Bible testimony can be found as to

 ↑ Return to Index ↑